gerardjoreilly/gerardjoreilly.github.io/_pages/projects.md

 ---

 ## Research Project Coordination
+***Project:	SONATA: Sensor-driven statistical tools to evaluate risks and manage safety in the built environment ***\
+**Period:** Oct 2025 – present\
+**Role:**	Coordinator\
+**Budget:**	€1,321,705.00 \
+**Funding:**	Starting Grant - Fondo Italiano per la Scienza (FIS)\
+**Description:**\
+  The SONATA project aims to improve earthquake safety in Italy’s built environment, with a special focus on non-structural elements that significantly impact economic losses and recovery.
+Using innovative tools like the 9DLAB shaking table, sensors, AI, and image recognition, SONATA will develop advanced methods to assess seismic damage and create accurate fragility functions.
+These tools will be integrated into a prototype system and tested through a real-world case study to support effective risk management and decision-making.

 ***Project:	Progetto DPC/ReLUIS 2024-2026: WP5.4: Rapid, low impact and integrated retrofitting schemes for bridges***\
 **Period:** Apr 2024 – present\
 **Role:**	Task Coordinator\